pseudobun/iterm-config/README.md

 ## Personal configuration for iTerm2

+This repository contains configuration files and images for my personal workspace (iTerm config and desktop wallpapers).
+Wallpaper assets used have been downloaded from the [Ethereum's official Assets site](https://ethereum.org/en/assets/).

-*Note that all required files are included in this folder.*
+> *Note: all required files are included in this repo.*

 ### 1. Install PowerLine font Roboto or JetBrains Mono, which one you prefer
 - Click on each `.tiff` file and click install.